IntersectMBO/plutus/plutus-core/changelog.d/20230213_205047_unsafeFixIO_datatype.md

 ### Changed

-- The float-in pass can now float non-recursive datatype bindings.
+- The float-in pass can now float non-recursive type and datatype bindings.